 - an immersion in water to a depth of 200 m for a minimum of one hour.

 The transportation of spent nuclear fuel is strictly regulated by national and international regulations and agreements.
 The International Atomic Energy Agency IAEA published the first transportation guidelines as early as 1961.

 In Finland, a licence must be acquired from the

 Radiation and Nuclear Safety Authority for each transport of spent nuclear

 fuel.
 The Radiation and Nuclear Safety Authority will inspect

 - the provisions made for accidents and malicious damage.

 Nuclear Waste Transports Elsewhere in the World

 A great deal of experience has been gained on the transportation of spent nuclear fuel.
 There are several European countries, as well as Japan, who transport spent nuclear fuel to France and the UK for reprocessing.
-Sweden has transported the spent nuclear fuel from all its nuclear power plants to the Oskarshamn interim storage facility by the sea.
+Sweden transports the spent nuclear fuel from all its nuclear power plants to the Oskarshamn interim storage facility by sea.

 There are several possible routes for road transportation from Loviisa to Olkiluoto.
 Transportation will be carried out as supervised transportation, which means that the transport will be escorted by the required security personnel, such as the police and STUK’s supervisor.